Description of the Organization

 The Access Services Department is responsible for circulation of library materials, shelving of library materials, interlibrary loan services, reserve services, and photocopying services.
 Typical student responsibilities within the Access Services Department include shelving library materials, working at the Circulation and MultiService Center service desks, processing interlibrary loan requests, photocopying, and moving materials, furniture, and equipment.

 The Collection Management & Special Services Department is responsible for selection of all materials added to the library’s collections, management and evaluation of the encumbrance and expenditure of the library materials budget, liaison with teaching faculty to monitor campus needs, preparation of reports on library resources and services, and pursuit of cooperative collection development projects with other state institutions of higher education.
 Typical student responsibilities within the Collection Management & Special Services Department include searching incoming materials recommendations on UNISTAR, sorting and distributing information on materials available to the subject bibliographers, verifying and completing bibliographic information using print and electronic resources, typing order cards, and searching incoming gifts on UNISTAR and compiling lists of materials for donors.
-Although located separately throughout the Library with unique collections, the Art & Music Collection, Special Collections & University Archives, and the Youth Collection are administratively part of the Collection Management & Special Services Department.
+Although located separately throughout the Library with unique collections, the Fine and Performing Arts Collection, Special Collections & University Archives, and the Youth Collection are administratively part of the Collection Management & Special Services Department.

 Staff in Special Collections and University Archives are responsible for housing rare, valuable, and sensitive library material, arranging archival and manuscript material for public use, creating indexes and finding aids for archives and manuscripts, assisting patrons in using special collections, and advising on and off-campus community members on UNI history.
 Typical student responsibilities within Special Collections and Archives include creating indexes and finding aids for archives and manuscripts, clipping material for historical files, shelving materials, arranging and processing archives and manuscripts, and keyboarding historical data.